-The thrill of getting that autograph from your favorite race car driver, sports star or entertainment icon on a shirt or hat can last much longer if you give it a bit of care.
+The thrill of getting that coveted autograph from your favorite race car driver, sports star, or entertainment icon on a shirt or hat is huge.
+You can make the autograph last much longer if you handle the fabric correctly and give the signature a bit of care.

-The key to making an autograph on a shirt or cloth hat last as long as possible is to plan ahead.
-If you hope to get an autograph on something you're wearing, choose a 100 percent cotton or linen shirt or hat.
+The key to making an autograph on a shirt, hat, or any type of fabric last as long as possible is to plan ahead.

-Whatever pen is used, allow the ink to dry completely and protect the fabric from additional moisture and stains.
-As soon as possible, you need to set the ink by using the heat of an iron.
+Whatever type of pen is used, allow the ink to dry completely and protect the fabric from additional moisture like sweat, rain, or stains until you can get home.
+As soon as possible, you should set the ink by using the heat of an iron.

 Using an ironing board or firm surface, place a clean white cotton pressing cloth over the signature and iron at the highest temperature acceptable for the fabric type.
-Use a dry iron - no steam - and press for at least one minute.
-Do not rub, lift the iron up and down over the signature applying firm pressue.
+Use a dry iron (no steam) and keep the iron flat over the signature for at least one minute.
+Do not rub which could smear the ink, but lift the iron up and down over the signature while applying firm pressure to prevent scorching.